in1tiate/pak2tga/README.md

 **Note:**
   - I used file extensions here to identify input files because the person who requested this script is running Windows.
 If I were writing this again for a more general audience, I would identify input files by parsing the header directly.
+  - [QuickBMS](http://aluigi.altervista.org/quickbms.htm), a fantastic ripping tool, renders this script obsolete.
+I suggest if you are seriously intending to rip assets from Corpse Party 2 that you use it instead.